LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-3/README.md

     * Show them some examples, your own, or the ones from the prep work.
 Point out what is good, and what LaunchCode requires.
     * Answer their questions.
 * Setup Online Profiles Activity
-* Facilliate time for an Agile Retro, and an Agile Sprint Kickoff.
+* Facilitate time for an Agile Retro, and an Agile Sprint Kickoff.

 ## Student Assignments
 * Online Profiles